2012 BMW Z4 Performance

 Standard on both trims is a six-speed manual transmission.
 An eight-speed automatic transmission is available on the sDrive28i, while the sDrive35i has an optional seven-speed automated manual transmission.
 For even more power, consider the Z4 sDrive35is trim.
 It features the same turbocharged 3.0-liter I6 engine as the sDrive35i, but makes 335 horsepower at 5,900 rpm and 332 pound-feet of torque at 1,500 rpm.
 The Z4 sDrive35is comes standard with the seven-speed automated manual transmission that’s optional for the Z4 sDrive35i.

-In general, reviewers usually love the extra power that comes from higher-performance trims.
-However, some say that it’s hard to justify the price of a six-cylinder Z4 since they aren’t that much quicker.
+Some reviewers say that it’s hard to justify the price of a six-cylinder Z4 since they aren’t that much quicker.
 Regardless of which Z4 you choose, test drivers love the available transmissions, saying that the automatic and automated manual are almost telepathic, staying in the right gear for any situation.